I love Christmas, don’t you? But, why do we celebrate the Christmas holidays in the first place? Read some humble answers here.

 Sharing Gifts and Memories at Christmas

-At Christmas celebrations, we share pictures, presents, and laughter.
+At Christmas celebrations, we share pictures, gifts, food and laughter.

 During the Christmas season, we look for the innocent sparkle in our children’s eyes.

-Yes, we help them to create their own memories.
-And then, gently place them soundly into bed with smiles on their faces as ‘visions of sugar plums dance in their heads’.
+Yes, we help them create their own new memories.
+And then, we gently place them soundly into bed with smiles on their faces as ‘visions of sugar plums dance in their heads’.

 “Love God, love each other …” – Not Just Another Christmas Saying